Empirical Bayes When Estimation Precision Predicts Parameters

 \section{Conclusion}

 This paper studies empirical Bayes methods in the heteroskedastic Gaussian location model.
-We argue that prior independence---the assumption that the precision of estimates does not predict the true parameter---is theoretically questionable and often empirically rejected.
-Empirical Bayes shrinkage methods that rely on prior independence can generate worse posterior mean estimates, and screening decisions based on these estimates can suffer as a result.
+We argue that precision independence---the assumption that the precision of estimates does not predict the true parameter---is often empirically rejected.
+Empirical Bayes methods that rely on precision independence can generate worse posterior mean estimates.
+Screening decisions based on these estimates can suffer as a result.
 They may even be worse than the selection decisions made with the unshrunk estimates directly.

-Instead of treating $\theta_i$ as independent from $\sigma_i$, we model its conditional distribution as a location-scale family.
+Instead of treating $\theta_i$ as independent from $\sigma_i$, we model its conditional distribution as a location-scale family in $\sigma$-dependent location and scale parameters.
 This assumption leads naturally to a family of empirical Bayes strategies that we call \close.
+The \close-framework naturally subsumes and generalizes several existing proposals for accommodating precision dependence.
 We prove that \closenpmle{} attains minimax-optimal rates in Bayes regret, extending previous theoretical results.
 That is, it approximates infeasible oracle Bayes posterior means as competently as statistically possible.
-Our main theoretical results are in terms of squared error, which we further connect to ranking-type decision problems in \citet{bergman2019creating}.
 Additionally, we show that an idealized version of \closenpmle{} is robust, with finite worst-case Bayes risk.
-Lastly, we introduce a simple validation procedure based on coupled bootstrap \citep{oliveira2021unbiased} and highlight its utility for practitioners choosing among empirical Bayes shrinkage methods.
+Finally, we further connect our main theoretical results to ranking-type decision problems in \citet{bergman2019creating}.

 Simulation and validation exercises demonstrate that \closenpmle{} generates sizable gains relative to the standard parametric empirical Bayes shrinkage method.
 Across calibrated simulations, \closenpmle{} attains close-to-oracle mean-squared error performance.
 In a hypothetical, scaled-up version of \citet{bergman2019creating}, across a wide range of economic mobility measures, \closenpmle{} consistently selects more mobile tracts than does the standard empirical Bayes method.
 The gains in the average economic mobility among selected tracts, relative to the standard empirical Bayes procedure, are often comparable to---or even multiples of---the value of basic empirical Bayes.
-These gains are even comparable to the benefit of using standard empirical Bayes procedures over ignoring the data.

 \begin{appendices}